Justice watchdog faults Comey on Clinton email probe

 The long-awaited report from Inspector General Michael Horowitz is likely to reopen wounds left festering since the 2016 election and breathe new life into the debate about the extent to which Comey's actions affected the outcome of the presidential race.

+But the President's continuing confrontation with the former FBI director remains front and center, as he defends against a narrative -- much of his own making -- that he fired Comey not because of missteps on the Clinton email probe, but rather to thwart the FBI's Russia investigation.

+"When will people start saying, 'thank you, Mr. President, for firing James Comey?'"
+Trump tweeted last week.

-Two key Democratic lawmakers said in a statement that the report shows that Comey helped elect Trump.
+But Democrats argued that the report shows that Comey actually helped elect Trump.

 "The stark conclusion we draw after reviewing this report is that the FBI's actions helped Donald Trump become President," said Reps.
 Jerry Nadler of New York and Elijah Cummings of Maryland.
 "As we warned before the election, Director Comey had a double-standard: he spoke publicly about the Clinton investigation while keeping secret from the American people the investigation of Donald Trump and Russia."